pantheon-systems/documentation/source/content/guides/logs-pantheon/06-faq-logs.md

 anchorid: faq-logs
 ---

-This section provides answers to frequently asked log questions.
+This section provides answers to frequently asked questions about log files.

 ### How can I parse my Nginx access logs?

-Refer to [Parsing nginx Access Logs with GoAccess](/guides/logs-pantheon/nginx-access-logs) for details.
+Refer to [Parsing nginx Access Logs with GoAccess](/guides/logs-pantheon/nginx-access-logs) for more information.

 ### What is the first line in nginx-access.log?